bioinformatics-policlinicogemelli/Tortoise/README.md

     1. **Mutation Section** (**Obbligatory**): it's possibile to **upload** the file containing the mutations (maf, csv or txt extension), specifying the separator and the rows to be skipped.
 In the second part it's possibile specify the setting for mutational analysis.
         - if you have a specific column for mutation name, you can select the name into **Column Mutation Name**
         - if you want to use the variant categorisation system underlying the tool, you must specify the name of columns  that in your dataset correspond to: **Gene Name**, **HGVSp_Short**, **Variant Classification**, **Chromosome**, **Start Position**, **End Position**.
-        - for the **VAF**, if you want to make a filter it's possibile to specify a threshold value, that allows only mutations with vaf >= the value to be selected, and the name of the column for the VAF.
-In the event that such a threshold is chosen but vaf isn't present in the dataset, it will be calculated according to the formula: **t_alt_count / t_alt_count + t_ref_count** and save into the column named "t_AF".
+        - for the **VAF**, if you want to make a filter it's possibile to specify a threshold value into **VAF Score** and the name of the column for the VAF into **Column VAF**.
+In the event that such a threshold is chosen but vaf column isn't present in the dataset, it will be calculated according to the formula: **t_alt_count / t_alt_count + t_ref_count** and save into the column named "t_AF".
+        ⚠️Only values greater than or equal to the threshold will be considered.

     2. **Clinical Section** (**Faculty**): it's possibile to upload the files containing clinical infos.
 Two types of files containing the clinical data can be inserted: the **data clinical patient** and the **data clinical sample**, again specifying the separator, the rows to be skipped and the identifier for the *patient* (data clinical  patient) and for the *sample* (data clinical sample)